 I have spoken to Julie Heeney and Phil Heeney this morning to assure them that their efforts organising the event every year, now in its 8th I believe have made an amazing difference to many Veterans lives.
 Only this morning I was at the bank paying rent and a bond for an ex soldier in Sheffield so he can get the keys to his own place this afternoon.

 ONLY POSSIBLE BECAUSE THE BLACKPOOL BASHERS GO ABOVE AND BEYOND EVERY YEAR WITH YOUR ANNUAL FUND RAISER.
 It has brought in many thousands of pounds over the years.

 Those of us who have not served in the armed forces will never fully understand the sacrifices made or the depth of scars faced by soldiers, sailors and airmen.
 But we can ensure that we never forget the service of our veterans and support them in their own time of needs.

 Help 4 Homeless Veterans is a Barnsley-based charity dedicated to helping the nation’s veterans who are facing homelessness.

-The charity was started in 2010 by former Royal Green Jacket of 22 years, Tom Wood, after he found a homeless veteran begging in the street.
+The charity was started in 2010 by former 22 year Infantry Soldier, Tom Wood, after he found a homeless veteran begging in the street.
 Together with his wife Jean, he made a pledge to get as many veterans as he could off the streets and since then the charity has supported over 700 veterans nationwide.